velechit/timelapse/README.md

 <br/>

  _I thought of fabricating the board myself.
 Due to insufficient time, I have ordered from online fab.
-I had two options for shipment either too expencive and fast delivery or too slow with easy on pockets.
+I had two options for shipment either too expensive and fast delivery or too slow with easy on pockets.
 I have chosen the latter, waiting for the board to arrive_

 **IMPORTANT Update : I found a issue with the power on circuitory that the internal IO driver transistor is too leakey and is permanently turning on the PMOS power gate.
 Hence I have added additional NMOS (`2n7002`) to ground externally**